as595/NITheP/LECTURES/README.md

 ### Lecture 2: Indirect Imaging in the SKA Era

-This lecture gives an introduction to making images using data from radio interferometers and describes why this is computationally challenging for the SKA.
+This lecture starts with a primer on Fourier transforms.
+It then gives an introduction to making images using data from radio interferometers (starting from the end of Lecture 1) and describes why this is computationally challenging for the SKA.

 #### Reading material:

 * [Chapter 10](https://link.springer.com/chapter/10.1007/978-3-319-44431-4_10) of [Interferometry and Synthesis in Radio Astronomy](https://link.springer.com/book/10.1007%2F978-3-319-44431-4) by Thompson, Moran & Swenson gives an introduction to interferometric imaging.

 * [This paper](http://adsabs.harvard.edu/full/2005ASPC..347...86C) by Tim Cornwell talks about w-projection for wide field imaging.

+* [This document](http://ska-sdp.org/sites/default/files/attachments/ska-tel-sdp-0000013_06_performancemodel_0.pdf) from the SKA [Science Data Processor (SDP)](http://ska-sdp.org) design consortium provides a parametric model for the computational complexity of the imaging pipeline for the SKA.